chuan6/tiger-compiler/README.md

   - query on canonical collection, item-by-state, or state-by-item;
   - construction of action table, and goto table from given canonical collection;
-  - generation of simple LR parser that incorperates customizable parse tree transformation function, for a suitable grammar;
+  - generation of simple LR parser that incorporates customizable parse tree transformation function, for a suitable grammar;

 - on **parse tree to AST transformation** (tigerc/ast.clj):